-If the feature is enabled using the custom installation from the .msi file; then an entry into the Network Address Translation rules is created, which can be viewed using the following command:
+If the feature is enabled using the custom install from the msi; then an entry into the Network Address Translation rules is created which can be viewed using the following command.
+1266 will be set as the default listening port number if user has not modified.